 William Lane Craig’s Critique of Islam

-William Lane Craig is a great Christian debater and I benefitted from the following interview.
-My problem?
-William Lane Craig wrongly asserts that the Quran says Abraham offered up Isaac (15:03-16:14):
+William Lane Craig is a well-known Christian debater and one can benefit from the following interview.
+However, William Lane Craig wrongly asserts that the Quran says Abraham offered up Isaac (15:03-16:14):

 The Quran does not explicitly say who Abraham offered